mastercomfig/mastercomfig/docs/README.md

 Right click Team Fortress 2 in your Steam library, click **Properties** and click the **Set Launch Options...** button.
 In the window that appears, remove anything that's in there and paste
-`-novid -nojoy -nosteamcontroller -softparticlesdefaultoff -reuse` into the box and click ok.
+`-novid -nojoy -nosteamcontroller -softparticlesdefaultoff -reuse -nohltv` into the box and click ok.

 You will also want to read about optional launch options and choosing a DirectX version [here](https://github.com/mastercoms/mastercomfig/wiki/Launch-Options).